Trevor Immelman has been named as the captain of the International Team for the 2022 Presidents Cup.

-South African Immelman is set to become the youngest ever captain when he leads the International Team into battle against their American counterparts at next year’s Presidents Cup.
+South African Immelman is set to become the youngest ever captain when he leads the International Team into battle against their American counterparts at the Presidents Cup.

 The 2008 Masters winner was one of Ernie Els’ assistants at the 2019 Presidents Cup in Melbourne, Australia, and will step up to replace his fellow South African in the captaincy role.

 The 2022 Presidents Cup was rescheduled from 2021 due to the knock on effect of changes to the golf calendar due to the coronavirus pandemic.

 “When I learned I was in the running and the final decision was made, I was very humbled,” said Immelman.

 “I have a massive respect for the game of golf and the history of the game and what the PGA Tour has done for golfers all over the world.

 “I thoroughly enjoyed playing in the Presidents Cup.
 I thrived and enjoyed a team environment and being part of a team.
 To get a taste of that again in Australia with these guys was awesome.
 I want to try and carry that on.”

 United States Winning Streak Up To Eight

 The Internationals lost in Melbourne as they saw a 10-8 lead heading into the final day singles turn into a 16-14 deficit as Tiger Woods’ United States side proved their class.

 That defeat means the International Team have still won just one of the 13 President Cups, losing nine times including the last eight in a row.